How to Start a Plant-Based Diet (for Kids)

 Let’s start with what a plant-based diet is not.

-“Plant-based” doesn’t mean a diet of processed meat-free products like soy hotdogs or platefuls of cheesy pasta or pizza.
+“Plant-based” doesn’t mean a diet of meat-free products like soy hotdogs or platefuls of cheesy pasta or pizza.

 In fact, when we talk about a plant-based diet, we’re talking about a diet of mainly whole foods found in nature that’s processed only enough to get it from the farm to your table.